Unleash/unleash/website/docs/feature-flag-tutorials/use-cases/a-b-testing.md

 Once you have created a feature flag and configured your A/B test, you can use Unleash to collect insights about the ongoing results of the test.
 One way to collect this data is through enabling [impression data](/reference/impression-data#impression-event-data) per feature flag.
 Impression data contains information about a specific feature flag activation check.
 It’s important to review data from an A/B test, as this could inform you on how (and if) users interact with the feature you have released.

+Strategy variants are meant to work with impression data.
+You get the name of the variant to your analytics which allows you a better understanding of what happened, rather than seeing a simple true/false from your logs.

 To enable impression data for your flag, navigate to your feature flag form and turn the toggle on.

 Next, in your application code, use the SDK to capture the impression events as they are being emitted in real time.
 Follow [language and framework-specific tutorials](/languages-and-frameworks) to learn how to capture the events and send them to data analytics and warehouse platforms of your choice.

+Now that the application is capturing impression events, you can configure the correct data fields and formatting to send to any analytics tool or data warehouse you use.

 #### Collect Event Type Data